 A student must maintain satisfactory progress in both attendance and academics (theory and practical) for continued enrollment in this school.
-Students receiving any Federal Title IV financial aid funds must maintain satisfactory progress in order to remain eligible.
+Students receiving any Federal Title IV financial aid or state aid funds must maintain satisfactory progress in order to remain eligible.